-Once the reliability of the systems has been proven, further test drives on roads, which are publicly accessible will be necessary to test all situations that may arise in real life.
-However, such tests may only be carried out if it has been ensured that they are associated with minimal risks and if they are in any case necessary to address the respective research question, as it can only be answered by tests on roads, which are publicly accessible.
+Once the reliability of the systems has been proven, further test drives on public roads will be necessary to test all situations that may arise in real life.
+However, such tests may only be carried out if it has been ensured that they are associated with minimal risks and if they are in any case necessary to address the respective research question, as it can only be answered by tests on public roads.